 1. English Is an Official Language

 This surprises people.
-Like, genuinely surprises them.
+Genuinely surprises them.

-2. It Costs 30–40% Less Than the UK
+2. It Costs 30 to 40% Less Than the UK

-This is the big one.
-And it’s not even close.
+This is the big one, and it’s not even close.

 Course fees are lower.
 Accommodation is cheaper.
-Food?
-Dramatically cheaper.
-A coffee costs €1.50–€2.50.
-A proper meal out: €8–€15.
+Food is dramatically cheaper.
+A coffee costs €1.50 to €2.50.
+A proper meal out runs €8 to €15.
 Weekly groceries barely crack €50 unless you’re buying fancy stuff.
-Now stack that against London prices.
-Or even Manchester prices.
-The gap is enormous — and it compounds over time, especially if you’re doing a 4, 8, or 12-week course.
+Now stack that against London prices, or even Manchester prices.
+The gap is enormous, and it adds up over time, especially if you’re doing a 4, 8 or 12-week course.

 At Maltalingua, pricing is dead simple: no booking fees, no material fees.
 The number on the website is the number you pay.
 That’s it.
 No surprises at checkout, no “oh and there’s also a €50 registration charge.”
 None of that.

-3. Same Teaching Quality — Qualified British Teachers
+3. Same Teaching Quality, Qualified Teachers

 Choosing Malta does not mean settling.
 Not even slightly.